Hukbalahap rebellion: Resistance during World War II

 In December 1941, the Japanese Army invaded the Philippines.
 The country did not have sufficient military capacity to protect its citizens and needed the help of the US, under the USAFFE, to defend the country.
 Still, the peasants of Central Luzon fought against the Japanese for their own survival.
 The organized peasant movements of the 1930s in Central Luzon set the conditions for organized resistance against the Japanese.
 During the Japanese occupation, the organization became an underground political government with a fully functioning military committee composed of 67 squadrons in 1944.

 On March 29, 1942, 300 peasant leaders decided to form the Hukbalahap or the Hukbo ng Bayan Laban sa Hapon.
 This event marks the moment when the peasant movement became a guerrilla army.
-The Huks collected arms from civilians, gathered arms from retreating American and Filipino forces and prevented banditry.
+The Huks collected arms from civilians, gathered arms from retreating American and Filipino forces, and prevented banditry.
 By September 1942, there were 3,000 Huks under arms.
 By 1946, the Huks numbered about 10,000.
-The Huk army was composed of squadrons, and squadrons were composed of squads.
+The Huk army was composed of squadrons, which usually accounted for 100 men.
+Two squadrons formed a battalion; two battalions formed a regiment.
+Regiments were organized geographically in units called Military Districts.
 In the town of Talavera, Nueva Ecija alone, there were 3 squadrons, with about 200 men each.

 Its top commanders were Casto Alejandrino (AMT, PSP), Felipa Culala (KPMP), Bernardo Poblete (AMT), and Luis Taruc (AMT, PSP), with Taruc being the supreme military commander.
 The communists claimed that the Hukbalahap was communist-led and initiated.
 Prior to the war, none of the top leaders had any connections with the PKP, and interviews conducted by Kerkvliet with members afterwards also points to a non-bias towards any ideology.

 The Huks were well received by the villagers and were seen as their protectors from the abuses of the Japanese.
-Nationalism, empathy, survival, and revenge, all served as primary motives for the people to join.
+Nationalism, empathy, survival, and revenge all served as primary motives for the people to join.
 Those who could not join the guerrilla army joined the underground government via its "secretly converted neighborhood associations", called Barrio United Defense Corps (BUDC).

 The Hukbalahap also tried to recruit beyond Central Luzon but were not as successful.
 Nonetheless, the Huks fought side-by-side with local troops of the Philippine Commonwealth Army, the Philippine Constabulary, and the USAFFE, helping to repel the Japanese invasion of the Philippines.